Artists 2026

 Piano

-She has a beautiful legato and rubatoplay with great sense of melodic lines and exact vocals.
+She has a beautiful legato and rubato playing with a great sense of melodic lines and exquisite timbre.

 Julie Coucheron